 Do you see this position as a final destination or a stepping stone?

-Tell us about a time when you were intensely motivated at work
+Tell us about a time when you were intensely motivated at work.

-I have my mothers work ethic.
+Every day, all day.
 I am always motivated to work.

 Would you rather be the captain of the team, the MVP, the unsung hero, or a “solid teammate”?
 Why?